twokindswater/obsidian/PCSE.md

 A. **Dry Run**

-Q. To comply with PCI DSS requirements, a client seeks to enforce authorization for all outgoing traffic.
+Q. To comply with PCI DSS requirements, a client seeks tol enforce authorization for all outgoing traffic.
 Which two cloud services fulfill this demand without requiring supplementary compensating measures?
 (Select two.)

 A. Compute Engine